SNUDerek/snuderek.github.com/sshguide.md

 - connect to remote PC via ssh (see above)
 - in terminal, enter `python` or `ipython` or `vim`

-## USING JUPYTER NOTEBOOK OVER SSH
+## USING JUPYTER NOTEBOOK/LAB OVER SSH

 ### on remote machine, start a jupyter server